So??? Are your streets fully covered with beautiful golden leaves yet? I can’t wait! Here's another fall recipe: krachel.

 • Activate the dry yeast by adding ¼ teaspoon of sugar and a tablespoon of lukewarm water in a small bowl.
 Stir with a fork and leave for 5 to 10 minutes until foamy.

 • In a large bowl, mix all the dry ingredients: the remaining sugar, flour, toasted sesame seeds, aniseeds and salt.
-Then add the foamy yeast, egg, warm milk, melted butter and orange blossom water.
-Combine all the ingredients together using your hand or a large spoon until you obtain a smooth and sticky dough (see picture).
+Then add the foamy yeast, egg, two third of the warm milk, melted butter and orange blossom water.
+Combine all the ingredients together using your hand or a large spoon until you obtain a smooth and a sticky dough (see picture).

 • Flour a worktop and knead the dough for 10 to 15 minutes until smooth and elastic.
 If you find the dough too sticky and struggle to reach a dough consistency add a bit of flour progressively (make sure you don’t add too much flour because the krachel dough has to be sticky, so be patient).